 In May 2018, Tradedoubler entered into a loan agreement with Reworld Media.
 This loan was renegotiated and increased in Q3 2019 so that the Company could replace the loan from a Swedish credit institution.
-At the end of the year the loan amounted to SEK 123 M (EUR 12.23 M).
-The loan has an amortisation structure and matures in 2026.
-The loan is subscribed on market terms and the interest expense during the year has amounted to SEK 4.8 M. The second and last payment amounting to EUR 312 K related to the arrangement of the loan was paid to Reworld Media in March 2020.
-The loan has as of the end of the period been amortised by SEK 12.6 M during 2020.
+At the end of the year the loan amounted to SEK 96 M (EUR 9,42 M).
+The loan has an amortization structure and matures in 2026.
+The loan is subscribed on market terms and the interest expense during the year has amounted to SEK 4.4 M. The loan has as of the end of the period been amortized by SEK 28.6 M during 2021.
 The agreement contains a clause related to change of control, however, no other covenants are in place.
 The arm's length principle has been applied on all these transactions.